codebar/tutorials/version-control/introduction/tutorial.md

 - Github makes online collaboration easy.
 Open source code is a big part of today's life.
 By being able to retrieve and help existing projects, you can also contribute to them

 ### Projects on Github
-Once you've worked through the Git and Github tutorials here at Codebar, there are an incredible range of projects that you'll be able to access for free.
+Once you've worked through the Git and Github tutorials here at codebar, there are an incredible range of projects that you'll be able to access for free.
 These projects include operating systems, games, programming languages, books and more.

 - Go retro with a **Windows 95** simulation: [https://github.com/felixrieseberg/windows95](https://github.com/felixrieseberg/windows95)